 Valerie Mace is the Course Leader for BA (Hons) Design for Branded Spaces at London College of Communication (LCC).

-Her interdisciplinary profile is reflected in her interests in spatial design, branded spaces, public interiors and urban environments.
-She recently developed a new course BA (Hons) Design for Branded Spaces course at LCC.
+Valerie's interdisciplinary profile is reflected in her interests in spatial design, branded spaces, public interiors and urban environments.
+She recently developed BA (Hons) Design for Branded Spaces – a new course at LCC.

 Valerie joined LCC in 2003 as a lecturer in digital drawing and developed an e-learning site for Vectorworks as part of a pedagogic research project.
 As a spatial designer, Valerie usually works with 3D architectural environments and has more recently been integrating photography, information design, film and time-based media into her work.
 Her past students have received three D&AD students’ awards in the environmental design category.

 In 2016, Valerie received the UAL Teaching Award for excellence in teaching.
 The award is organised by the Students' Union and voted for by UAL students.
 Her research is at the forefront of the discipline and her teaching is influenced by what she sees as the exciting and transformational future for designing spaces.